andyld97/SimpleJournal/README.md

 For the non-store version I created a simple [tool](https://simplejournal.ca-soft.net/download.php?tdm=1) which you can use for en/disabling your touch screen.
 The reason why this feature is only integrated in the non-store version is, that this feature requires administrator privileges and currently I don't know how to aquire administrator privileges in the Store app!

+## PDF Support
+### Requirements
+Since Simplejournal uses `Magick.NET` for processing PDF-files it is required to install [Ghostscript](https://ghostscript.com/releases/gsdnld.html).

+### How does it work
+In order to support pdf files SimpleJournal creates a journal out of the given pdf file that you can use in the app.
+The original pdf document is not affected in any ways!
+To convert a pdf document, SimpleJournal or the `PDF2J`-API creates a series of images from this document and zip it into the journal file.

+### PDF2J - PDF to Journal
+Converting large pdf files takes some time and require much computing power, so for low-end systems there is `PDF2J`.
+It's an ASP.NET-Core project with a little ticket managment system and the ability to convert the pdf file to a compatible journal.
+Of course it's also integrated into SimpleJournal (default host: http://cas-server2.ddns.net:8080) so you can also use this API.
+Don't worry after it's finished converting your document, your document (ticket) will be deleted!
+But anyways for advanced users there is also a possiblity to host this api on your own on Windows or Linux! (but remember that Ghostscript must be installed on that server too!)

+### Limit: 100 Pages per document
+Either using SimpleJournal itself or the converter api there is a limit of 100 pages per document.
+For large documents (`> 100 pages`) multiple journals gets created.
+This limition is to reduce the amount of memory the programm uses when displaying large documents.
+A feature to "concat" the document (load the next document at the end of the current document or load the previous document at the end of the current document) is already planned to simplify the workflow using PDF journals.

 ## Build
 In order to work with form or text-recognition you need to compile `Analyzer` and then all files should be copied automatically while publishing!